johnthagen/windows-11-opt-out/README.md

-# Opt Out of Windows 11 Advertising
+# Opt Out of Windows 11 Advertising & Tracking

 Opt out of Windows 11 advertising and cloud features for greater privacy, and create an experience closer to Windows 10.